 Leaving Fort Kochi

 It’s hectic to get there, since you first have to take a bus to arrive to Hospet.
-Peaceful scenery with temples along a river.
+Peaceful scenery with temples along a river and gurus everywhere.

 Happy in the quiet Hampi!